Two Factor Authentication Apps Compared: Which One Is Actually Worth Your Time?

 - Identity theft protection adds a second layer beyond login security

-- Setup takes about 15 minutes — it’s one of the best quick wins in personal security
+- Setup takes about 15 minutes — it’s one of the best early improvements in personal security

 CompTIA reports that human error accounts for 82% of data breaches.
 Strong 2FA cuts your personal risk dramatically.
 So close this tab, download Authy or 1Password, and spend 15 minutes locking down your most important accounts.
 Future you will be very grateful.